Last updated April 27, 2021.

 Yes, there will be times when doing the right thing in response to a legitimate report of discrimination and protecting the company will coincide.
 But all too often, the company will believe that it is in its best interests to ignore your complaint, whitewash your complaint, or even worse, to get rid of you as a “troublemaker.”

-Make sure that when you report discrimination or unlawful harassment, you do so in a way that maximizes the protections afforded to you and places you in the best possible position if litigation later becomes necessary.
+Make sure that when you report discrimination or unlawful harassment, you do so in a way that maximizes the legal protections afforded to you and places you in the best possible position if litigation later becomes necessary.
 Below, we’ll go over some simple do’s and don’ts when it comes to reporting discrimination or unlawful harassment to HR.

 DO report discrimination in writing.